 Yet Ximending is also where you’ll find some of the most affordable and trendy hotels and Airbnb apartments in the city.
-As an example, how much would you expect to pay for a 23 sqm room for two, with city views, located above Taipei’s most famous oyster noodle shop?
-At least S$120 per night?
-No need, just S$90 will do – or S$45 per person, if you’re sharing.
+As an example, how much would you expect to pay for a private loft that can house up to 4 guests in this stylish district?
+At least S$150?
+Last we checked on Airbnb, the price runs at a modest S$97 per night.
+Split amongst 4 guests, that would be about S$24 per person, if you’re sharing.

 Food: S$50 Per Day

-At the current exchange rate (S$1 = NT$21.9, according to xe.com), S$50 is equivalent to just over NT$1,000.
+At the current exchange rate (S$1 = NT$22.8, according to xe.com), S$50 is equivalent to just over NT$1,140.
 For this amount, you can have your pick of restaurants meals and street snacks and everything in between.

 As a city that loves its food, there’re culinary gems to be found at every corner.
 Taiwan is also a producer of food crops, which means farm-fresh ingredients at down-to-earth prices.